Each fall I make a big purchase of all of the natural remedies I use to keep my family healthy through the colder winter months here in Georgia.

 Before this pregnancy and a 5 hour road trip with my girls by myself, I had never had a urinary tract infection (UTI.)
 Not even after 10 years of teaching elementary school and “holding it” a gazillion times for the sake of not leaving my students alone in the classroom.
 But when both of my daughters finally fell asleep on our solo summer road trip after an hour of whining, crying, and complaining, I just kept driving and ignored my urge to “go.”
 5 hours later, I had myself my very first UTI- and it was no fun at all.

 Let’s first get this straight.
 “Morning” sickness for me is not just in the morning.
 It is all day.
 For many WEEKS.
 It’s like having the stomach flu for a month and a half.
 No fun here, but thankfully a beautiful reward in the end.
-Oh, I haven’t mentioned yet…Green Drink Baby #3 is on their way and due in February. 🙂
+Oh, I haven’t mentioned yet…post-cancer #3 is on their way and due in February. 🙂

 When I have pregnancy-induced nausea, I can’t even talk about GREEN things without getting the dry heave feeling in my throat (hence the 6 weeks that have passed since my last post!)
 It has been this way with all of my pregnancies, and thankfully my body was able to hold onto its healthy state (and cancer-free) even though I am not eating my usual Budwig, green smoothie, salad, and juice routine.

 So what have I been doing to deal with this?
 Not the usual natural/crunchy wisdom has worked for me (like wretched ginger!
 Bleh!), but here are a few things that did.

 Oh boy, it’s that time of year!
 I know in our house we have already had to break out and use some of these natural remedies.
 Here’s this year’s revised list of what I use to keep my family healthy in the winter months.
 I arranged the list from what I think is most important to the extra “nice to have” goodies.